alexdeplov/alexdeplov.github.io/content/posts/blog/2025/can-cheap-minipc-with-freebsd-14-outperform-macbook-pro-m1-pro.md

 At one point, I experimented with Motif Window Manager (MWM), which uses no more than 25MB (MB!!) of RAM.
 On macOS, it's usually 10 times more.
 Impressive.

-### What I don't like about FreeBSD in 2025

-- Fonts.
-They're not aesthetically pleasing.
-The font rendering differs from Mac's.
-Even using the same 1080p monitor, I can see the difference, and I don't prefer it.
-I changed the system font to SF Pro Display and [adjusted font rendering settings](https://mastodon.social/@alex_deplov/112894064306391247) to more closely match macOS.
-- Software availability.
-I couldn't find some of my favorite applications for FreeBSD.
-Applications like Ableton or Figma are only available for Windows/macOS.
-- The [packages collection](https://ports.freebsd.org/cgi/ports.cgi) lacks visual previews of applications.
-This is understandable since it's primarily used from the console, but there's no way to preview applications as you would in the Mac App Store.
-While there are links to package homepages where you can find screenshots, visiting each homepage is time-consuming.
-I think GhostBSD has a GUI version for this, but I don't remember it having images either.
-- FreeBSD and Wi-Fi drivers remain a persistent challenge.
-I hope they will [resolve this soon](https://freebsdfoundation.org/blog/improving-and-debugging-freebsds-intel-wi-fi-support-cheng-cuis-key-role-in-the-iwlwifi-project/).

-### Conclusion

 After completing the test, I realized that I couldn't completely switch platforms.
 Without Zoom, Figma, and other specific software, and considering the font rendering issues, I couldn't use the mini-PC running FreeBSD as my main work computer.
 Figma works fine in Firefox, but I couldn't get it to read local fonts, which was critical for me.
 And as an Apple developer and iOS/Mac interface designer, I still need to use macOS.

 This experiment showed me the impressive capabilities of low-cost hardware.
 If you can work with FreeBSD, you don't need to replace your computer every 5 years or so.
 However, with each macOS update, Apple adds more features, driven primarily by marketing to achieve more sales.
 In reality, we all — existing and new users — pay for this, as more features require more powerful hardware to run well, forcing us to upgrade.
 Consequently, Mac users get less value for their money.